godotengine/godot-docs/classes/class_scripteditorbase.rst

 Description
 -----------

-Base editor for editing scripts in the :ref:`ScriptEditor<class_ScriptEditor>`, this does not include documentation items.
+Base editor for editing scripts in the :ref:`ScriptEditor<class_ScriptEditor>`.
+This does not include documentation items.

 .. rst-class:: classref-reftable-group